mem48/geocompr/main.md

 This approach is advantageous because it encourages collaboration and avoids 'reinventing the wheel'.
 The package **sf** (covered in Chapter \@ref(spatial-class)), for example, builds on its predecessor **sp**.

-Shifts in R's spatial ecosystem have been influenced by shifts in the wider R community, as exemplified by the visualisation and data processing packages **ggplot2** and **dplyr** (released in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/) respectively).
+Shifts in R's spatial ecosystem have been influenced by shifts in the wider R community, as exemplified by the visualization and data processing packages **ggplot2** and **dplyr** (released in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/) respectively).
 Alongside other packages that have a shared style and emphasis on 'tidy data', these were placed in the **tidyverse** 'metapackage' in late [2016](https://cran.r-project.org/src/contrib/Archive/tidyverse/).
 The **tidyverse** approach, with its focus on long-form data and fast, intuitively named function, has become immensely popular.
 This has led to demand for 'tidy spatial data' which has been partly met by **sf** and other approaches such as the GitHub package [**tabularaster**](https://hypertidy.github.io/tabularaster/).